For urgent consular assistance call

 At immigration, you may have to show:

-Expect to be screened when boarding your flight, during your transit in Singapore and before boarding your connecting flight.
-You will be required to wear a face mask at all times and practice social distancing at all times during your journey.
-See Singapore Airlines for further information on transit requirements.
+Expect to be screened during your transit in Singapore.
+You may be security screened when boarding your flight to Singapore and before boarding your connecting flight.
+See Changi Airport website for further information on transit requirements.

 Check the Immigration & Checkpoints Authority website or Changi Airport for the latest advice.